CS3219-AY2324S1/ay2324s1-assignment-6-g06/README.md

 ___
 ![image](images/localhost.png)

-For instance, the above instance resets our database and puts in 10 questions.
+The above instance resets our database and puts in 10 questions.
 ___
 6) `exit`